huaweicloud/terraform-provider-huaweicloud/docs/resources/enterprise_project.md

 In addition to all arguments above, the following attributes are exported:

+* `id` - Indicates the ID of the enterprise project.

 * `status` - Indicates the status of an enterprise project.
   + **1**: Indicates enabled.
   + **2**: Indicates disabled.